ray-mitchell/meetup-handbook-edits/meetups-gettingstarted.md

 4. Time duration
 5. Event Type (Presentation, Q&A, Hangout, Social, Help Desk, Other)

-It is suggested that your event titles start with a targeted user level or event type indication.
-Here are some examples:
+Here are some suggestions for event title formats that start with a targeted user level or event type to help your members quickly decide if the event is for them:

 *   Beginner: Managing images in WordPress
 *   Intermediate: How to troubleshoot a plugin